sulhadin/sulhadin.com/src/pages/a-simple-next-js-application-using-redux-toolkit-and-typescript-with-a-proposal-folder-structure/index.md

 ---
 title: A simple Next.js application using redux-toolkit and typescript with a proposal folder structure
-date: '2020-03-09'
+date: '2020-12-09'
-spoiler: We'll see also how useState really works.
+spoiler: Let's see how to begin a new project!
 cta: 'react'
 ---